Making Tax Digital

 In 2019 HMRC began the rollout of its revolutionary system for collecting taxes, the Making Tax Digital (MTD) programme.
 The aim being to update the UK tax system with a digital platform that enables taxes to be collected accurately and seamlessly.

 MTD was initially rolled out to VAT registered businesses with a turnover above the VAT threshold (£85,000) in April 2019.
 Phase 2, which took effect from April 2022, brought in VAT registered businesses with a turnover below £85,000 into the scheme.
-However, from April 2024 Phase 3 of MTD will focus on Income Tax and Self Assessment taxpayers, with corporation tax due to follow at a later date (yet to be confirmed).
+However, from April 2026 MTD will focus on individual Income Tax and Self Assessment taxpayers, with partnerships and corporation tax due to follow at a later date (yet to be confirmed).

 In order to comply with MTD, businesses and individuals caught by the regulations will have to use MTD compatible software to transfer their accounts and income data into HMRC’s system.